Political and Feminist Allies

-When it comes to gender/sex inequality, radical feminism, also known as essentialist feminism, argues what’s good for most women, is good for all.
-But…this is a pretty black vs. white, good vs. bad, simple solution type answer.
+Radical feminism, also known as essentialist feminism, believes that solving gender/sex inequality is done by serving the greater good.
+In other words, what’s good for some women is good for all.
+But…this is a pretty black vs. white, good vs. evil, simple solution type answer.

 Abolitionists represent the conservative side of the political spectrum, and the fact that radical feminists have gotten cozy with conservative politicians and advocates has not gone unnoticed.

 Transgender women are women.
 Period.
 End of story.

 So Again, What About the Shades of Grey?

 Yes, you can choose to leave your headphones in a tangled, knotted mess.
 But, you’re going to have to listen to your music within a 2-inch radius of your phone.
 So, is this really a desirable solution?

 This, my friends, is where the untangling comes in.
 Why are marginalized communities over-represented in sex worker and victims of sex trafficking demographics?